Who Do You Do?

-Who Do You Do? was a British television comedy impressions sketch programme produced by London Weekend Television for ITV from 1972 to 1976.
+Who Do You Do? is a British television comedy impressions sketch programme produced by London Weekend Television for ITV from 1972 to 1976.

 Many notable impressionists/comedians appeared on the show.
 The format was quickfire, with many items lasting only 30 seconds.
 It was revived in 1985 as Copy Cats.
 Writers of the show included Barry Cryer and Dick Vosburgh.
 The latter was also script editor.